SC-Develop/SCD-MessageCenter/README.md

 - send custom commands to each thread of your application for performing custom actions, such as disconnecting a client, terminating a thread, changing the value of variables, etc.

 ## Why use the message center?
-The typical use of the message center is the realtime monitoring and remote control of a multi-threading application.<br>The message center can also be used for remote debugging in real time by controlling variable values, and modifying their value, for example.<br>A very interesting use could be, if the host application allows it, the execution of system commands or the execution of processes.
+The typical use of the message center is the realtime monitoring and remote control of a multi-threading application.<br>The message center can also be used for remote debugging in real time by controlling variable values, and modifying their value, for example.
+A very interesting use could be, if the host application allows it, the execution of system commands or the execution of processes.